minima-global/minidocs/docs/about/mainnetstatus.md

 ### ...receiving your Rewards

-If you pass the [Proof of Person verification](#incentive-reward-account-verification), you will be able to Request withdrawal of your Rewards to your node when coin distribution begins, currently scheduled for March 2023.
+If you pass the Proof of Person verification, you will be able to Request withdrawal of your Rewards to your node from 8th March 2023, using the Incentive Reward Collection MiniDapp which can be downloaded from the [MiniDapps website](https://minidapps.minima.global/).

-Your Total Rewards available to withdraw will be your existing balance as shown in your account, plus any previously missed rewards, plus all Rewards from January 1st to TGE.

-Once you have requested to withdraw your Incentive Rewards, they will be converted to real Minima and sent to your Minima wallet address.
+Once your withdrawal is pending, please wait until **21st March 2023, when coin distribution will begin.**

+You can check your final Rewards balance [here](https://rewards.minima.global/) from 12:00 UTC on March 8th 2023.

+**BEFORE REQUESTING WITHDRAWAL OF YOUR REWARDS, PLEASE ENSURE:**
+- You are running the Mainnet version of Minima
+- You have written down your Seed Phrase
+- You have taken a backup of your node (with no special characters in the backup password)
+- If you have encrypted your keys using the Vault command, please ensure you can unlock it and relock it

 :::info proof of person
 Know Your Customer (KYC) will not be required to collect your Minima Rewards, however, you will be required to complete our ‘Proof of Person’ Verify process so we can ensure that you are not a bot!